 - 1 c. onion, finely chopped

-- 2 oz zucchini, finely grated and squeezed dry in between paper towels about 1/2 c. after squeezed
+- 2 oz zucchini, (about 1 small) finely grated and squeezed dry in between paper towels about 1/2 c. after squeezed

 - 1 T. chipotle seasoning